pablodecm/phd_thesis/src/104_chapter_4.md

 other latent variables can also be recovered using supervised machine learning.
-As discussed in [Section @sec:event_reco], event reconstruction techniques are used to cluster the raw detector output so the various readouts are associated with a list of particles produced in the the collision.
+As discussed in [Section @sec:event_reco], event reconstruction techniques are used to cluster the raw detector output so the various readouts are associated with a list of particles produced in the collision.
 It is possible that in the near future the algorithmic reconstruction procedure might be substituted by supervised learning techniques, training directly on simulated data to predict the set of latent variables at parton level,